noname0310/babylon-mmd/CONTRIBUTING.md

 # babylon-mmd Contributing Guide

-An introduction to contributing to the babylon-mmd project.
+An introduction to contributing to the babylon-mmd.

 ## Rules